-- Lobby the government to ensure affordable, adequate and appropriate mental health resources and services are made readily available and easily accessible for health care workers. - Lobby the government to extend the COVID-19 presumption to cover PTSD and mental health injury resulting from workers testing positive for COVID-19 and/or working in a COVID-19 outbreak site.
+- HEU will: - Lobby the government to ensure affordable, adequate and appropriate mental health resources and services are made readily available and easily accessible for health care workers. - Lobby the government to extend the COVID-19 presumption to cover PTSD and mental health injury resulting from workers testing positive for COVID-19 and/or working in a COVID-19 outbreak site.

-• Lobby the Provincial Government to implement recommendations laid out in the report A Pathway to Hope: A roadmap for making mental health and addictions care better for people in British Columbia.
+■ HEU will lobby the Provincial Government to implement recommendations laid out in the report A Pathway to Hope: A roadmap for making mental health and addictions care better for people in British Columbia.